uguryuruk/TessaractJs_OCR/README.md

 ## HOW TO USE

+### CREATE FOLDERS
+awaitingOCR
+badFiles
+completedOCR
+AVGSCORE
+HIGHSCORE
+LOWSCORE
 ### OCR APP

 First, I have rotated all the files using Windows Photo editor.
-Then, copy them into awaitingOCR directory. (between 50kb to 1024kb) in the terminal,
+Then, copy them into awaitingOCR folder. (between 50kb to 1024kb) in the terminal,
 "node OCRApp"
 Enjoy your day!
 But keep an eye on it for bad image files.